dracor-org/dracor-api/README.md

     and started
   - the process will be [spawned](https://ant.apache.org/manual/Tasks/exec.html)

-Afterwards you can start the database with `ant run`.
+Afterwards you can start the database with `ant devel.startup`.

-### run
+### devel.startup

 Starts the database.
-You can stop the database with `Ctrl-C`.
+You can stop the database with `ant devel.shutdown`.

+### devel.shutdown

+Stops the database that has been started with `ant devel.startup`.

 ### load.corpus